QODIO/ease-doc/Filters.md

 {{ 9800.333|number_format(2, '.', ',') }}
 ```

-If no formatting options are provided then Twig will use the default formatting options of:
+If no formatting options are provided then `number_format` will use the default formatting options of:

 * 0 decimal places.
 * , as the decimal point.